disiamylborane/impediment/doc/manual/Usage.md

 ![Application GUI Image](uinterface.png)

-## Circuit and dataset selection
+## Circuit and dataset box

+The circuit box and dataset box display all the loaded circuit models and datasets.

-Click a textbox in circuit editor to select a circuit.
+- Click a textbox in circuit editor to select a circuit.
 It highlights with red.

-Click a textbox in dataset editor to select a dataset.
+- Click a textbox in dataset editor to select a dataset.
 It also highlights with red.

-The circuits and datasets may be renamed in-place.
+- The circuits and datasets may be renamed in-place.

 ## Plot graph

+The graph displays the selected dataset (red circles) and the simulated impedance spectrum from the selected circuit (white line and circles).
+Nyquist and Bode diagrams may be selected for plotting.

-Drag or scroll to navigate.
+- Drag or scroll to navigate.

-Ctrl-scroll to zoom.
+- Ctrl-scroll to zoom.

-Double click to reset limits.
+- Double click to reset the axes bounds.

 ## Circuit editor

+The top part is related to circuit management:

-Click "+" button to add a new circuit.
+- Click "Load" button to load a circuit from file (internal format).

-Click "-" button to delete the current circuit.

-Press Load and Save button to load a new circuit from or save the current circuit to file.
+- Click "Save" button to save a circuit to file (same internal format).
   Only a single circuit with no parameter values is saved.

-To edit the circuit elements:
+- Click "+" button to add a new circuit (a single resistor to start with).
+- Click "D" button to duplicate the current circuit, including all its parameters.
+- Click "-" button to delete the current circuit.

+The bottom part is related to circuit editing.
+The editable circuit are painted with pink.
+Any change of a circuit's parameter locks the circuit from editing.
+The locked circuit is painted with white.

-* Click the _action_ button to choose either replace element [:], remove element [x], or add the element in series[--]/parallel[=].
+- Click the _action_ button to choose either replace element [:], remove element [x], or add the element in series[--]/parallel[=].
-* Choose the appropriate _element_, if needed: [R] Resistor, [C] Capacitor, [W] Warburg element, [L] Inductor, [Q] Constant phase.
+- Choose the appropriate _element_, if needed: [R] Resistor, [C] Capacitor, [W] Warburg element, [L] Inductor, [Q] Constant phase.
-* Click the element on _circuit graph_.
+- Click the element on circuit graph.

+## Dataset box

+The dataset box is a dataset management toolkit.

+- Click "Load" button to load a circuit from CSV file, see [CSV loading](#csv-loading).
+- Click "+" button to add a new empty dataset.
+- Click "D" button to duplicate the current dataset, including all the parameters between circuits and the dataset.
+- Click "-" button to delete the current dataset.

 ## Dataset editor

-Click "+" button to add a new empty dataset.

-Click "-" button to delete the current dataset.

-The dataset may be edited in a _data editor_.
-The values are stored in the format of {Frequency, Hz}: {Re Z} + {Im Z}i.
+The dataset may be edited in a _dataset editor_.
+The values are stored in the format of {Frequency, Hz}: {Re Z} + {Im Z}i, such as:

-Click "Load" button to create a new dataset from CSV file.
+`100000: 30 - 25i` - means a point with the frequency of 100 kHz having the
+impedance of (30 - 25i) ohms.

-The data graph shows the Niquist plot of the data and the fitting curve.
+The dataset is updated on the click outside the data editor.
-Drag the circuit graph to move it, Ctrl+scroll to scale it, double click to reset.

 ## Parameter editor

-The parameters are listed in _parameter box_.
+The parameters are listed in _parameter editor_.

 All the parameters contain min and max bounds (used by fitting routines) and the parameter value itself.

 When the parameter values are edited, the plots are immediately updated.
 One can use "<" and ">" buttons to increase or decrease the parameter value logatithmically.
-Alt-click for slower, Ctrl-click for faster edit.
+Shift-click for slower, Ctrl-click for faster edit.

 Click "Fit" button to perform a fitting routine with the selected method.